Updated: Sep 27, 2018

 Once you’ve done all of the above, then it’s time to think about a solar PV system.

 While solar will deliver the biggest cost savings, there is no point over-investing to power an inefficient home.

 Before purchasing, consider the suitability of a solar PV system in your location.
 Orientation and shading from trees can be a restriction to efficiency.
 Check that your house and especially the roof is suitable.
 In general, it’s best to get a few quotes and some expert advice before making this step.

-Also have a read of our blog on Solar and EVs, as there are lots of ways to optimise your return.
+Also have a read of our blog on Solar and EVs, as there are lots of ways to optimize your return.

 So there you have it, the 7 steps to perfectly optimizing your home’s energy use and avoiding the time wasting stuff.
 Let us know how you go!